pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 |

-As illustrated in the table above, the BioRECIPE representation of an interaction allows for many interaction attributes to be included.
+As shown in the table above, the BioRECIPE representation of an interaction allows for many interaction attributes to be included.
 Each attribute belongs to one of the following groups:

-- basic node attributes
+- basic element attributes
-- basic edge attributes
+- basic interaction attributes
 - context attributes
 - provenance attributes